stillingdesign/getrich/src/docs/theming.md

 ## Color palette

 Getrich uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) set within `src/_data_/colors.json` to define color across the site.
 Mainly, the colors used are part of a grayscale.
-By default the grayscale is monochromatic and untinted.
+By default the grayscale is monochromatic.

 When looking at `colors.json`, you'll notice that there are a seperate set of [OKLCH color values](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklch) for light and dark mode, along with some colors that are the same in both.
 At the top, there are "core" values, these determine foundational hue and chroma of the site.